 Soul bread has been called the “holy grail” of low-carb breads.
 It is very easy to make and contains no flours, no coconut oil, no flax seed, and unlike the popular “cloud bread,” you do not have to whip egg whites.
 It has approximately a gram of carbs per slice.
-It consists basically of cream cheese and protein powder.
+The ingredients are basically cream cheese and protein powder.
 A delicious bread!

 Credit for this amazing innovation should go where credit is due.
-It is named after its inventor, Souls Song (Gloria Koch).
-It has proliferated on Face Book from Atkins and LCHF pages with as many variations out there as there are low-carb bloggers.
+Named after its inventor, Souls Song (Gloria Koch), it has proliferated on Face Book from Atkins and LCHF pages with as many variations out there as there are low-carb bloggers.
 It is very versatile and just like flour-based breads you can add anything from nuts to berries.

 The version we are posting is the original white bread replacement.
-It has the texture of white bread.
+The texture is just like traditional white bread.
 It is light and airy with a nice crunchy crust.
 It is delicious with a dabble of butter, toasted with your morning bacon and eggs, and even as a substitute for buns and garlic bread.
 We call it a “low carb essential” since it will open up many new recipes that call for a bread product.
 How about low-carb bagels, hamburg buns, or even paninis?

 Ingredients and Preparation